xuzhidalao/Ruyi-Liu61.github.io/_pages/about.md

 Prior to joining CBS, I had served for two years as a quantitative researcher at  <a href="https://www.ruitiancapital.com/">Ruitian Capital</a>, focusing on systematic equity strategies based on statistical methods.
 I received an M.Phil in Accounting and an M.S. in Financial Engineering from <a href="https://www.columbia.edu/">Columbia University</a>, and an M.A. in Finance and a B.S. in Applied Math from <a href="https://en.sjtu.edu.cn/">Shanghai Jiao Tong University</a>.

-Born and raised in <a href="https://en.wikipedia.org/wiki/Henan">Henan Province</a>, the birthplace of Chinese Civilization with over 3,200 years of recorded history, I enjoy history, poems, and Chinese calligraphy.
-Also, I am interested in bouldering, basketball, table tennis, road cycling, swimming, and hiking.

 <div class="education">
 <h2>Profession</h2>